 Sattu Ka Parantha

-Sattu Parantha, a popular breakfast in both Bihar and Uttar Pradesh, is a delicious dish made with Sattu and whole wheat flour.
+Sattu Ka Parantha, a popular breakfast in both Bihar and Uttar Pradesh, is a delicious dish made with Sattu and whole wheat flour.
 A spicy filling of sattu is stuffed in a dough ball made from whole wheat flour.
 The dough is then rolled, flattened and pan-fried till it becomes crispy.
 The breakfast is also quite filling and keeps you filled and satiated for a long time.
 So, if you have a long day at work and are expected to eat your lunch late, start your day with this breakfast.

 Now, let’s start with the recipe: